Model A · Model L · The Connection

 Model L begins with a structural observation about those blocks.
 Every block in Model A pairs a rational element with an irrational one — logic or ethics combined with intuition or sensation.
 Model A names those elements and specifies their positions, but it doesn't specify how the rational and irrational elements within a block are actually combining.
 That interaction doesn't disappear just because the model doesn't describe it.
 It's happening — and depending on exactly which mode of each element is operative, it produces meaningfully different results.

-Kimani White and Aleesha Lowry's solution was to subdivide each classical element into two monadic sub-variants — an A variant and a B variant — each describing a distinct mode of processing within that domain.
+Kimani White's Model-L document presents the next step: subdividing each classical element into two monadic sub-variants, each describing a distinct mode of processing within that domain.
 This gives sixteen monadic elements in place of eight, precise enough to specify which rational-irrational combination is active in each block for each type.
 The functional positions also acquire a capacity designation — A through D — reflecting the degree to which each position is developed and accessible.

 The result is a model that can distinguish not just what a type processes but exactly how it processes it — and that distinction, in practice, is often the difference between a confident typing and an unresolvable ambiguity.